 I like grounded spaces that feel collected and lived in.
 As previously mentioned, the house had many beautiful iron details in the design.
 I built on this by adding carefully selected Spanish and Italian antiques to round out the spaces.
 Mixed with the other new furnishings, it adds balance and makes the spaces unique.
 In the Entryway, I found this small carved 19th century Spanish bench and added a damask fabric cushion.
 Similarly, we reupholstered a pair of antique Spanish hall chairs in blue mohair in the vaulted hallway.
 In the Dining Room, the painted 19th Century pale blue Italian buffet cabinet adds a wonderful patina to the newer wood paneled space.

-If you would like to check out the rest of the photos from this project, you can find them here.
+If you would like to check out the rest of the final photos from this project, you can find them here.
+For side by side before and afters, click here.
 It’s been so nice reminiscing on the interior design of this project, and now, on to the next!